survivejs/webpack-book/manuscript/building_with_webpack/08_analyzing_build_statistics.md

 # Analyzing Build Statistics

-Analyzing build statistics is a good step towards understanding Webpack better.
+Analyzing build statistics is a good step towards understanding webpack better.
 We can get statistics from it easily and we can visualize them using a tool.
 This shows us the composition of our bundles.

 ## Configuring Webpack